bobvawter/cacheroach/doc/cacheroach_session_delegate.md

-      --name string            provides a per-principal name for the session to make it easy to find programmatically --note string            a note to further describe the session --on string              the type of scope being granted; one of (super, principal, tenant) --path string            the path within a tenant being delegated (default "/*")
+      --name string            provides a per-principal name for the session to make it easy to find programmatically --note string            a note to further describe the session --on string              the type of scope being granted; one of (super, principal, tenant) -o, --out string             write a configuration file for the newly-created session --path string            the path within a tenant being delegated (default "/*")
 ```